zynayumi/libzynayumi/README.md

 - Noise period: affect the frequency of the noise.
 Ranges from 1 to 31.

+- NoisePeriodEnv attack: attack period of the noise.
+Ranges from 1 to 31.

+- NoisePeriodEnv time: time in second to go from noise period attack to noise attack.
+Ranges from 0.0 to 5.0.

-- AmpEnv attack_level: attack level of the amplitude envelope.
+- AmpEnv attack level: attack level of the amplitude envelope.
 Ranges from 0.0 to 1.0.

-- AmpEnv time1: time in second to go from attack_level to level1 of
-  the amplitude envelope.
+- AmpEnv time1: time in second to go from attack level to level1 of the amplitude envelope.
 Ranges from 0.0 to 5.0.

 - AmpEnv level1: first intermediary level of the amplitude